Octopus underwater with text world octopus day

 How do octopuses eat?

-Octopuses tend to hunt at night.
-They pounce, use their beaks to inject poison, and wrap their prey in the webbing between their arms before pulling it into their mouths.
+Octopuses mainly eat crabs and lobsters.
+They tend to hunt at night, pouncing from above, using their beaks to inject venom, and wrapping their prey in the webbing between their arms before pulling it into their mouths.

 Sign Up Now